lumumbapl/disable-patterns/readme.txt

 == Description ==

+The Disable Pattern Popups plugin is designed to streamline your WordPress editing experience by automatically preventing the appearance of the 'Choose a Pattern' popup when creating new pages in the TT4 Theme.
+This plugin is particularly useful for users who find the pattern selection modal intrusive or unnecessary for their specific workflow.

+== Key Features ==

+- *Seamless Experience*: Say goodbye to interruptions caused by the 'Choose a Pattern' popup when creating pages in the TT4 Theme.
+This plugin ensures a smoother content creation process.

+- *Effortless Implementation*: The plugin seamlessly integrates with your WordPress environment, requiring no complex configurations.
+Once activated, it discreetly takes care of preventing the pattern popup on the relevant screens.

+== How It Works ==

-This WordPress plugin automatically disables the 'Choose a Pattern' popup in the new editor when creating pages in the TT4 Theme.
+Upon activation, the plugin enqueues a JavaScript file that targets the 'Choose a Pattern' popup in the new WordPress editor.
+The script is strategically executed when creating new pages within the TT4 Theme.
+By simulating a click on the close button of the popup, the plugin ensures that the pattern selection step is automatically bypassed, allowing you to focus on your content without unnecessary distractions.

 == Frequently Asked Questions ==